 Proprietary means that the business is private and is owned by only a small group of people or one person.

 This distinguishes companies that carry the Pty Ltd moniker from those that only have Ltd behind their name.

 Ltd companies can be public and offer shares to be traded on the Australian Stock Exchange (ASX).

 When this happens, companies are selling ownership of the business along with a potential share of the profit.

-This can be done to raise funds to operate or expand the business and in effect creates thousands of individual owners.
+This can be done to raise funds and resources to operate or expand the business and in effect creates thousands of individual owners.

 The “Limited” in Pty Ltd means a couple of things.
 It indicates that the liabilities of the owner are just that… limited.